Los Angeles Lakers run past Miami Heat for 17th NBA championship

 “We have a Ph.D in adversity, I’ll tell you that much,” Lakers coach Frank Vogel said.
 “We’ve been through a lot.”

 They made the clincher look easy.
-James won his fourth title, doing it with a third different franchise — and against the Heat franchise that showed him how to become a champion.
+James won his fourth title, doing it with a third different franchise — and against the Heat franchise that showed him to to become a champion.

 Bam Adebayo had 25 points and 10 rebounds for Miami, which got 12 points from Jimmy Butler — the player who, in his first Heat season, got the team back to title contention.
 Rajon Rondo scored 19 points for the Lakers, who put together the elite talents of James and Davis with this moment in mind.